- 418 775-2222

 The Eco House ERE 132 is a interpretation centre that offer a window into the techniques and technologies of green building.
 Energy efficiency, minimizing water consumption, waste management, air quality, low impact materials, ecological gardening, productive plantings – these are some of the many themes that will be presented to visitors during their visit of ERE 132.

-New - The new permanent exhibition, Elsie - through the eyes of… introduces visitors to the life and times of Elsie Reford.
+Elsie through the eyes of…, the exhibition presented in Estevan Lodge, introduces visitors to the life and times of Elsie Reford.
 Best-known for her gardens, she had many other interests, in politics, women's health, art and international affairs.
 Her involvement in debates over public policy brought her into contact with many of the leading figures of the day.
 For the first time, visitors will have a glimpse into the life of this remarkable women, presented through images, objects and reminiscences in the thirteen exhibition rooms of Estevan Lodge.

 One of the highlights of any visit is Estevan Lodge, the 1887 fishing lodge built by Lord Mount Stephen.
-Today, it welcomes visitors to its dining rooms and temporary exhibitions.
-In the museum explore the remarkable story of Elsie Reford and her summers spent salmon-fishing and gardening.
-Or let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
+Today, it welcomes visitors to its dining rooms and exhibitions.
+Let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
 Our chef prepares his menu daily to feature local produce and flowers picked in the gardens.
 The dining rooms offer lunch throughout the week, thematic dinners and musical brunches on Sundays.

 Umbrellas and strollers are available in the event of rain.
 Wheelchairs are available free of charge (reservations recommended).

 - Gardens schedule: daily, June 1 to October 6, 2019.